tmoss0/tmoss0/README.md

-# Hello there, I am Tim Moss
+# Hello there, I'm Tim!

 I am a Front-End Web Developer working in the Marketing industry.
 I am constantly pushing myself to be the best Front-End Web Developer I know I can be, whether it's taking online courses, creating new websites or learning new design techniques.